 Many businesses both large and small are changing the way they and their employees work.
 For example Google has announced that the majority of it’s employees will continue to work from home until 2021 and some permanently.
 This is both due to safety in uncertain times, financial overhead benefits of working from home, and some employees prefer the comfort of working from their homes.

-Some are choosing a hybrid workstyle of blending both in office and home office lifestyles.
+Some are choosing a hybrid workstyle of blending both office life and home office lifestyles.
 Whether you want to reap the benefits of an office environment, the comfort of your home, or merge the two we’ve got you sorted!
 We have beautiful office spaces at multiple sites located in Preston and Bolton.
-These boast modern work spaces, spacious communal areas and a variety of onsite facilities- including that much needed coffee machine!
+These boast modern workspaces, spacious communal areas and a variety of onsite facilities- including that much-needed coffee machine!

 What we love about office spaces:

 - Work community

 - Bookable meeting room